-A few people have asked me why we charge more than their local supermarket for coffee?
+A few people have asked me why we charge more than the local supermarkets?

 Well, would you buy flat carbonated soda drinks for less?
 Oh go on....
 You know you want to!
 Its an amazing save!
 But wait... its flat.
-Those wonderful carbonated bubbles are gone and we are left with a flat sugary drink.
+Those wonderful carbonated bubbles are gone and a flat sugary drink is all that remains.

 Coffee is the same.

-Coffee Oxidises.
+Ground coffee is even worse.
+The above is written with beans in mind.
+Once coffee is ground it becomes flat a lot quicker.
+You may ask why?
+Coffee oxidizes.
 When coffee is ground, the surface area exposed becomes larger, hence it deteriorates faster.

-While the Supermarket issues a 1 Year Best Before, we issue a standard 3-4 Month best before on our packaging because we want you to enjoy good coffee!
+While the Supermarket issues a 1 year best before, we issue a standard 3 month best before on our packaging because we want you to enjoy good coffee!

 Back to blog.